New Jersey DUI Laws

 -

-New Jersey Drunk and Drugged Driving Laws and Penalties
+New Jersey DWI/DUI Laws and Conviction Penalties

 New Jersey prohibits the operation of a motor vehicle while under the influence or with a blood alcohol content (BAC) of .08% or greater.
 Also, a vehicle owner can get a DWI conviction for permitting an intoxicated person to operate the owner’s vehicle.